Include Patterns

 Recursive Wildcarding is also supported.
 Coding ** at the very end of your include pattern tells CBXP to include all Known Control Blocks that can be found starting from the Preceding Dot Delimited Control Block Name or the Root Control Block in the case where the include pattern is just **.

-The following example extracts the PSA, includes the CVT, and includes All Known Control Blocks that can be found starting from the CVT.
+The following example extracts the PSA control block from Live Memory, includes the CVT control block, and includes All Known Control Blocks that can be found starting from the CVT control block.

 Python Script